JoshVanOverbeke/Project2/README.md

 ### Initial Configuration

-Before starting development of this application, we needed to npm install express-jwt, express, moment, express-handlebars, mysqul2, and sequelize packages.
+Before starting development of this application, we needed to npm install jsonwebtoken, express-jwt, express, moment, express-handlebars, mysql2, and sequelize packages.
 We created the database on jawsDB and deployed to Heroku.

 ## Running the tests